 The fact that Luxembourg is a destination that not many people mention to go on holidays suggests that in reality its inhabitants prefer to keep secret everything that makes reference to their small and cozy city.

 It’s something completely understandable when you find out that the old city was declared as World Heritage since 1994!

-If you’re unsure on why Luxembourg should be in your travel bucket list, here are 10 reasons that will hopefully change your opinion.
+If you’re unsure about why Luxembourg should be in your travel bucket list, here are 10 reasons that will hopefully change your opinion.

-1. Take a stroll through the historic centre
+1. Take a stroll through the historic center

 2. Visit the Grand Ducal Palace